The Last of the Dragons

 Finishing Touches!

-Astronomy is a topic the Prince and Princess bond over, so I used sun and star motifs in their costumes.
-I made the Princess a blue star tiara from yarn, and made the Prince a yellow crown of yarn, and used the same yarn to embroider the suns on his tabard.
+Astronomy is a topic the Prince and Princess bond over, so the sun and star motifs were included in their costumes.
+Aleigha made the Princess a blue star tiara from yarn, made the Prince a yellow crown of yarn, and used the same yarn to embroider the suns on his tabard.

 Patchwork on the Nurse and Valet distinguishes them from the royal characters and draws similarity between the lovers.